Plan ahead – Join The Entrepreneur Fund

 Only as a member of the Entrepreneur Fund can you receive a daily earnings-related allowance after your business has closed down.
 Even at the minimum level, the daily allowance is €220 more per month than the basic allowance paid by Kela.
 Unlike Kela’s basic allowance, the Entrepreneur Fund’s daily allowance also, as a rule, accrues a pension of 1.5% up to the lowest retirement age.

 As a member, you can watch courses to support your employment and attend webinars by top lecturers in their fields.
-You also get personalised advice on membership, unemployment and daily allowance matters.
+You also get personal advice on membership, unemployment and daily allowance matters.

 The Entrepreneur Fund is open to entrepreneurs, farmers, partners and light entrepreneurs, regardless of their sector or type of business.
-To join, you must be an entrepreneur under the Unemployment Insurance Act and your pension insurance (YEL, MYEL or TyEL) must have an annual income of at least €15 481 in 2026.
-Take the test and see if you can join the Entrepreneur Fund.
+To join, you must be an entrepreneur under the Unemployment Insurance Act and your pension insurance (YEL, MYEL or TyEL) must be based on an annual income of at least €15 481 in 2026.
+Scroll down and take the test to see if you can join the Entrepreneur Fund.

 Am I an entrepreneur in unemployment security?